raamav/ML_Projects_1/README.md

 5. Loan Prediction:
    The task is to predict if a loan will get approved or not based on a set of  11 parameters.
 The set of parameters include      demographic varibles such as education level, employment and gender.

+6. Forecasting Trade Inventories
+   The objective is to predict the trade inventories at a future date for US.
+This analysis is based off a live dataset.
+The     analytic objective is to explore Seasonal-ARIMA method using both the classical and modern (Grid Search) approaches.
+The      goal as always is to get the best model possible